 Seven Layer Salad is crunchy, flavorful, colorful, and perfect for potlucks.
-With bacon, cheese, onions, peas, lettuce, celery, mayo, and a little sugar.
+Made with bacon, peas, and celery, you’ll love every bite!

 This easy Side Dish is sure to become a favorite for family reunions, cookouts, and picnics.
-Just like Macaroni Salad or Potato Salad, it’s a refreshing dish with a creamy mayo dressing that’s perfect for the spring and summer.
+Just like Macaroni Salad, the flavorful Curried Chicken Pasta Salad, or classic Potato Salad, it’s a refreshing dish with a creamy mayo dressing that’s perfect for the spring and summer.

 This recipe follows the traditional ingredients for Seven Layer Salad for a nostalgic and delicious side.
 But you can always experiment with different ingredients.
 Try swapping out the peas for corn or adding in some ham or potatoes.
 There are so many ways you change up the layers or add new ones for fun spins on this salad.

 - Prep: Start by taking the peas out of the freezer to thaw.
+You can put them in cold water for this.
 Then cook the bacon in a large skillet until nice and crispy.
 Let the bacon cool down then chop it into bacon bits to get it ready for the salad.
-Chop the iceberg lettuce, red onion, and celery.
+Chop a head of lettuce or romaine lettuce, red onion, and celery.

 - Layering: Begin assembling the Seven Layer Salad in a serving bowl.
 Start with the lettuce, then onions, peas, and celery.

-- Dressing: For the creamy dressing whisk together the mayonnaise and sugar.
+- Dressing: For the creamy homemade dressing whisk together the mayonnaise and granulated sugar.
 Spread sweetened mayo over the celery.

 - Final layers: Top the salad off with the last two layers, cheese, and bacon.